-- strengthen bilateral relationships in areas of mutual interest with particular countries and regions - build understanding and trust and influence across international networks, collaboration and connections between institutions and communities - enhance Australian international reputation and reach through the promotion of our economic, creative and cultural, sporting, innovation and science and education assets, and - increase understanding of Australians of the cultures and opportunities in each of these countries.
+- strengthen bilateral relationships in areas of mutual interest with particular countries and regions - strengthen international networks, collaboration and connections between institutions and communities to build understanding, trust and influence - enhance Australian international reputation and reach through the promotion of our economic, creative and cultural, sporting, innovation and science and education assets, and - increase understanding of Australians of the cultures and opportunities in each of these countries.

-We administer the program according to the Commonwealth Grants Rules and Guidelines (CGRGs)1.
+We administer the program according to the Commonwealth Grants Rules and Guidelines (CGRGs).